 As Sweet Pea and I walked back over to Cody, I found him to be not at all surprised about my little performance.
 He’s not new, he knows me.
 (And I love that the doors to the hospital are automatic because it made my exit so much more dramatic.)

 I guess in some respects I‘ve always been like this, but it seems I’ve become even more vocal as I’ve gotten older.
 I’m not sure if that means I care more, or if I care less.
-I guess maybe I care more about others, and less about what others think of me.
+I guess maybe I care more about others, and less about what others think.

 The incident with Sweet Pea was easy to defend.
 I was a mommy protecting the best interest of my child.
 But, not every situation is like that.
 On more than one occasion, I have found myself face-to-face with the fine line that runs between “standing up for someone” and “minding my own business.”
 And sometimes I am not sure which side of the line to stand on.

-As a parent, “Standing Up For Yourself and Others” can be a hard lesson to teach because the guidelines are blurry.
+As a parent, standing up for yourself and defending others can be a hard lesson to teach because the boundaries are blurry.
 We want our kids to be empathetic towards others.
-We want them to have good instincts, act on those instincts, and step up for those who aren’t capable of doing it for themselves but we also want them to know when it’s better to just back off and shut it.
+We want them to have good instincts, act on those instincts, and step up for those who aren’t capable of doing it themselves, but we also want them to know when it’s better to just back off and stay out.

-I think I get it right some of the time, but other times I should probably just bite my tongue and walk away… or should I just be who I am and let loose when I feel it’s necessary, saying a silent “Too Bad!” to those who think I’m nuts?
+I think I get it right some of the time, but other times I don’t.
+It’s a constant struggle.
+Should I just be who I am and let loose when I feel it’s necessary, or should I mind my own business and keep my mouth shut unless it involves one of my family?